cfengine/documentation/reference/design-center/api.markdown

 ```

 The example here creates some base parameters for the `VCS::vcs_mirror` sketch
-and then  lays specific configuration to mirror the [CFEngine
+and then  lays specific configuration to mirror the
-Core](https://github.com/cfengine/core.git) repository's master branch from
+[CFEngine  Core][github core] repository's master branch from
 Git.
 In this case, we do it in two steps, but could have done it in one step.

 ### undefine